Installing the agent for Kubernetes

 Create an agent configuration file

 For configuration settings, the agent uses a YAML file in the GitLab project.
+Adding an agent configuration file is optional.
 You must create this file if:

 To create an agent configuration file: